davidlinn/LLNLApp/README.md

   - Physically place the QR scans and sources at the designated locations.
 Verify that the GPS location agrees with your specification from the spreadsheet.
 - Distibruting sensors:
   - When phones are distributed to participants, make sure that the UserDatabase sheet is populated with each phone's Sensor ID (the last four digits of the Kromek D3S serial number) and the user's name.
 This will allow a user's score on the phone to be synchronized with the remote database.
   - Before releasing the phones, make sure the sensor is showing up on DTECT.
 You can use the Sigma App's "Sigma Service" page to diagnose connectivity.
+To reset a user's point total to zero, go to `Settings -> Apps -> Tau -> Storage -> Clear Data`.
 - Briefing participants:
   - Walk participants through the information in the "Participant Briefing" document.
 Ensure that they open the Maps activity to start location services.
 Direct them to scan the first Puzzle QR code scan and view the first puzzle.
 From there, they can complete the puzzle independently.

 ## Development
 Future development teams may want to make small changes to the app, or they may want to completely redesign it.
 In either case, we have provided documentation with the goal of providing sufficient information for developers to reproduce or modify the architecture of the Tau system.

 There are four key sources of documentation.
-A developer's workflow will involve first reading the high-level documentation, then delving into the specifics of implementation and reading the code.
+A developer's workflow will involve first reading the high-level documentation, then delving into the specifics of implementation by directly reading the code.
 Here are resources representative of every level of documentation.

 1. High-level documentation
    - This README document